 Microsoft's Mixed Reality

-Microsoft has been in the mixed reality game since 2015 when it released its first version of the HoloLens.
+Microsoft has been in the mixed reality game since 2015, when it released its first version of the HoloLens.
 The HoloLens is a head-mounted display device that runs the Windows Mixed Reality Platform using Windows 10.
-Microsoft claims that the “HoloLens 2 offers the most comfortable and immersive mixed reality experience available, with industry-leading solutions that deliver value in minutes.
-It is all enhanced by the reliability, security, and scalability of the cloud and AI services from Microsoft.”
-Microsoft is hoping to redefine what mixed reality can achieve, by providing solutions to problems in various industries.
+Microsoft claims that the “HoloLens 2 offers the most comfortable and immersive mixed reality experience, with industry-leading solutions that deliver value in minutes.
+It is all enhanced by the reliability, security, and scalability of Microsoft's cloud and AI services.”
+Microsoft hopes to redefine what mixed reality can achieve by providing solutions to problems in various industries.
 The HoloLens 3 is currently in development and is set to release in 2024.

 Apple's Augmented Reality

-In 2017, Apple released ARKit, a software used to develop and incorporate AR technology in apps and games.
-Many apps that are available on the IOS app store including IKEA place and Snapchat utilize this AR technology.
+In 2017, Apple released ARKit, a software developed and incorporated AR technology in apps and games.
+Many apps on the IOS app store, including IKEA place and Snapchat, utilize this AR technology.
 Likewise, Apple has also since developed RealityKit 2 and states, “The RealityKit framework was built from the ground up specifically for augmented reality with photo-realistic rendering, camera effects, animations, physics, and more.”
 It is rumored that Apple is developing a new pair of glasses that incorporate AR.
 However, this is still speculative.

 Google's Augmented Reality